How long does underlayment last

 How can I tell if my underlayment needs to be replaced?

-Signs that your underlayment may need to be replaced include visible cracks, tears, or deterioration, as well as leaks or moisture intrusion.
+Signs that your underlayment may need to be replaced include visible cracks, tears, or deterioration, or if you're experiencing leaks or water damage in your home.

 Connect with certified professionals in your area